Ye Olde Yellow Meeting House

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • Settlements & Settlers.

 Location.
 40° 10.2′ N, 74° 28.416′ W. Marker is in Imlaystown, New Jersey, in Monmouth County.
 Marker is on Yellow Meeting House Road.
 Touch for map.
 Marker is in this post office area: Imlaystown NJ 08526, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Ye Olde Yellow Meeting House-The Parsonage and Baptist Ministry (within shouting distance of this marker); Ye Olde Yellow Meeting House-The Cemetery and Grounds (within shouting distance of this marker); Ye Olde Robbins Burial Place (approx. 1.4 miles away); Borough of Roosevelt (approx. 3.3 miles away); Historic Walnford Park (approx. 5.1 miles away); Historic Walnford (approx. 5.1 miles away); Walnford’s Tenant Houses (approx. 5.1 miles away); U.S. Army Parachute Test Platoon (approx. 7.4 miles away).
 Touch for a list and map of all markers in Imlaystown.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 7, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 210 times since then and 23 times this year.
+It was originally submitted on December 7, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 249 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 7, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.